DumpySquare/f5-fasting/makeHTTPsTesting.md

 ## Calls for outside f5

-The command will detect if the uri has "http", if found, it considers it a fully qualified request destined for something outside of a device defined within the extension
+The command will detect if the url has "http", if found, it considers it a fully qualified request destined for something outside of a device defined within the extension

 Default HTTP method = GET